Shadows Fall: The Art of Balance (2001–2003)

 Due to repeated comparisons with Gothenburg melodic death metal bands, Shadows Fall decided to change its style.
 Inspired by more thrash, hard rock and power ballad influences, the band recorded its third studio album, titled The Art of Balance.
 Released on September 17, 2002, the album peaked at number 15 on the Billboard Top Independent albums chart.
 Shadows Fall released three music videos to promote the album; "Thoughts Without Words", "Destroyer of Senses", and "The Idiot Box".
 The Art of Balance featured a cover of the Pink Floyd song "Welcome to the Machine."
 Andy Hinds of AllMusic stated the album is "a modern heavy metal album that is both brutal and highly musical, traditional yet forward-thinking", but criticized the placement of "Welcome to the Machine", stating the song "is stylishly well-executed, but seems a tad out of place nonetheless."
 Shadows Fall supported The Art of Balance by touring on Ozzfest in 2003.
+During their time at Ozzfest they were dubbed as the breakout band of the year and consistently sold more records every week than the other side-stage bands.
 Later that same year, they co-headlined the “MTV2 Headbangers Ball” tour alongside Killswitch Engage and Lamb of God.
+From September to October of that year they took part in the "Take Action" tour with bands such as Avenge Sevenfold and Poison the Well.

 The Art of Balance helped gain the band their first bit of notoriety, and during this period the group was named one of Top Five Bands in Metal Today by Alternative Press, also being voted Best New Talent in a Revolver readers poll beating out both Evanescence and Lamb of God.